sanofi-aventis

 • Beta blockers and certain calcium channel inhibitors (diltiazem, verapamil); potentiation of negative chronotropic properties and conduction slowing effects may occur.

-• Stimulant laxatives, which may cause hypokalaemia thus increasing the risk of torsades de pointes; other types of laxatives should be used.
+• Stimulant laxatives, which may cause hypokalaemia thus increasing the risk of torsade de pointes; other types of laxatives should be used.

-Caution should be exercised over combined therapy with the following drugs which may also cause hypokalaemia and/or hypomagnesaemia, e.g. diuretics, systemic corticosteroids, tetracosactide, intravenous amphotericin.
+Caution should be exercised over combined therapy with the following drugs which may also cause hypokalaemia and/or hypomagnesaemia, e.g. diuretics, systemic corticosteroids, tetracosactide, intravenous amphotericin B.

-In cases of hypokalaemia, corrective action should be taken and QT interval monitored.
-In case of torsades de pointes antiarrhythmic agents should not be given; pacing may be instituted and IV magnesium may be used.
+In cases of hypokalaemia, corrective action should be taken, and QT interval monitored.
+In case of torsade de pointes antiarrhythmic agents should not be given; pacing may be instituted, and IV magnesium may be used.

 Potentially severe complications have been reported in patients taking amiodarone undergoing general anaesthesia: bradycardia unresponsive to atropine, hypotension, disturbances of conduction, decreased cardiac output.

-A few cases of adult respiratory distress syndrome, most often in the period immediately after surgery, have been observed.
+Very rare cases of severe respiratory complications (adult acute respiratory distress syndrome), sometimes fatal, have been observed usually in the period immediately following surgery.
 A possible interaction with a high oxygen concentration may be implicated.

 Flecainide